 - NEW: Click SELECT ASSET to provide a precise identification of your copyrighted work in the Work allegedly infringed field.
 You’ll have the option to either:

 - Select an existing asset you’ve previously created

 - The asset selected should serve as the description for all the videos in your takedown request.
 Valid descriptions include show titles, movie titles, and song titles.

-- If applicable, please also identify any copyright owner you're acting on behalf of in the Asset title field when creating an asset.
+- If appropriate, please also identify any copyright owner you're acting on behalf of in the Asset title field when creating an asset.

 - Type your first and last name (not a company name) in the space indicated to serve as your digital signature.